What to Expect at Sound Advice

 Fun and Friendship

-Every year, students and staff at Sound Advice form friendships with other musicians, and 2014 was no exception.
-Last year, we had students from British Columbia, Alberta, Saskatchewan and Manitoba, and of course the instructors come originallly from various parts of Canada, Scotland and the USA.
+Every year, students and staff at Sound Advice form friendships with other musicians, and 2017 was no exception.
+Last year, we had students from across Alberta, Saskatchewan, Manitoba and Ontario, and of course the instructors come originally from various parts of Canada, Scotland, Ireland and the USA.

 One of the enduring benefits of a summer camp experience is sharing the trials and fun of learning music with new people, and making friends that you'll cherish for a lifetime.

 Players who normally compete against each other in solo and band suddenly find themselves working together to learn tunes, master a technique, or have fun on a break.
 Summer camp builds friendships and understanding, and helps people connect with music friends across Western Canada.

 Each year we offer classes where students get the chance to hear and try smallpipes, lowland (border) pipes, and uilleann pipes, and learn about the music and traditions of these instruments.
 We are enhancing these programs significantly, and encourge students to bring their smallpipes, shuttlepipes, and other instruments.
 Don't forget to throw in the bodhrans, djembes and other percussion for the sessions and the ceilidh at the end!

 If you own shuttlepipes, smallpipes, or other kinds of pipes, be sure to bring them!
 We will have an opportunity for people to improve their skills on these instruments, have some fun, and learn a new tune or two.

 The Sound Advice staff includes very experienced players and performers on bellows pipes, and if you're interested in learning about the differeing styles and traditions of modern bagpipe music, there's no better place than Sound Advice.

 Your Evenings Are Full!